'I don't speak about traitors' – Diego Maradona has his say on Mauro Icardi

 He played his only game in the blue and white of Argentina when he came on as an 82nd-minute substitute in a 2-3 World Cup qualifier loss to Uruguay.

-With Lionel Messi's recent injury and Sergio Aguero's continued niggles, and with Icardi's sizzling form, there have been calls from some quarters for his inclusion in the squad.
+With Lionel Messi's recent injury and Sergio Aguero's continued niggles, and considering Icardi's sizzling form, there have been calls from some quarters for his inclusion in the squad.

 Maradona, though, was referring to Icardi's personal life when he called him a traitor.
 Icardi had had an affair with Wanda Lopez, who happened to be married to Maxi Lopez (a fellow Argentine, and then Icardi's teammate at Sampdoria).
-Icardi and Wanda later went to marry after the affair became public.
+Icardi and Wanda later got married after the affair became public.

-With neither men known to back down from their stances, this doesn't look like it'll be settled anytime.
+With neither man known to back down from his stance, this doesn't look like it'll be settled anytime soon.

 Meanwhile, Maradona – an absolute legend at Naples – was also questioned on Gonzalo Higuain's surprise move to Juventus from Napoli.
 And he had this to say -